 It can often feel like you are “going crazy” as you may end up over-explaining your logic and reasoning in why you feel and think a certain way, beyond what is healthy due to the high level of chronic invalidation, deflection, and minimization.
 Indeed it can often become a never ending quest to validate that you have an alternate perspective, “worthy of considering” or being listened to.

 In case no one has told you, you deserve to have people who put in the work to understand you on different levels and who will respect your mind, heart, and energy.
-You deserve to have your feelings, perspectives, and words be considered with empathy and compassion, even if other people may have different perspectives.
+You deserve to have your feelings, perspectives, and words be considered with empathy and compassion, even if others may have different perspectives.

 Warmest regards,